SJern/quest_for_ml/notebooks/pca.md

 cov(c, a) &  cov(c, b) &  var(c, c) \\
 \end{vmatrix}
 $$

-Let's also recall that $cov(x, y)$ is zero if and only if feature x and y are uncorrelated.
-The non-zero convariances in $C_X$ is an indication that there are quite some redundant feature measurements in $X$.
-So what we are trying to do here is feature extraction.
-We would like to rotate our dataset in a way such that the change of basis will represented by features that are uncorrelated to each other, i.e., having a new covariance matrix that is diagonal.
+Let's also recall that $$cov(x, y)$$ is zero if and only if feature x and y are uncorrelated.
+The non-zero convariances in $$C_X$$ is an indication that there are quite some redundant features in $$X$$.
+What we are going to do here is feature extraction.
+We would like to rotate our dataset in a way such that the change of basis will bring us features that are uncorrelated to each other, i.e., having a new covariance matrix that is diagonal.

 ### Time to Choose
 With a clearer goal now, let's figure out how we can achieve it.
 $$
 \begin{array}{ccc}
 \text{Givens} & \text{Goal} & \text{Unknown} \\